-Wash your hands thoroughly as soon as you enter a location (your home or workplace for example) from a public space.
+Wash your hands thoroughly as soon as you enter a location (your home or workplace, for example) from a public space.

-To wash your hands, wet them with warm water, and lather for 20 seconds.
-This is about as long as it takes to sing the Happy Birthday song two times through, or the chorus of many other songs.
+To wash your hands, wet them with warm water and lather for 20 seconds.
+This is about as long as it takes to sing the Happy Birthday song two times through or the chorus of many other songs.

 Once you’ve lathered, rinse the soap from your hands with warm water and dry with a clean cloth or single-use paper towel that you throw away immediately.

-If you cough or sneeze into your hands or touch a surface like a handrail or door handle, use one to three pumps of a hand sanitiser gel that contains at least 60% alcohol and wash your hands as soon as possible.
+If you cough or sneeze into your hands or touch a surface like a handrail or a door handle, use one to three pumps of a hand sanitiser gel that contains at least 60% alcohol and wash your hands as soon as possible.

 It's also a great idea to sanitise your phone regularly, as they can harbour a far larger number of bacteria and viruses than many public surfaces (even a bathroom).

 Not Touching Your Face